locallyoptimistic/LocallyOptimistic/content/post/analytics_brain_trust.md

 During the conversation, make sure you have a list of topics you want to cover, but allow the conversation to flow naturally.
 You don't want your coffee chat to feel like an interrogation.
 Also, if you force the conversation down a specific path you may miss a relevant topic that your coffee mate is especially knowledgeable or passionate about.

 I typically brainstorm questions in advance and write them down, but during the conversation I mostly keep my notebook closed.
-If there's a lull I might say something like "I think there was one more thing I wanted to ask..." and then flip open my notebook.
+If there is a lull I might say something like "I think there was one more thing I wanted to ask..." and then flip open my notebook.
 You need to find a balance between "stenographer" and just-passing-the-time.
-While you might not be taking detailed notes during the conversation, it is very important to write down notes immediately afterward while the topics are still fresh in your mind.
+While you might not be taking detailed notes during the conversation, it is very important to write down notes immediately afterward while the conversation is still fresh in your mind.

 Quick note: Learning from someone you meet for coffee is a bit like asking a stranger on the street for directions – they may very confidently give you very bad advice.
-Always be a sceptic and collect multiple data points before making an irreversable decision.
-You will never get statistically significant life or career advice, but always do your due dilicence.
+Always be a sceptic and collect multiple data points before making an irreversible decision.
+You will never get statistically significant life or career advice, but always do your due diligence.

 ### Step 5: Ask for recommended contacts (and repeat)

-While your first wave of conversations may not be perfectly relevant to the topics you area looking to learn about, your coffee mates may know other, more relevant people to chat with.
-After a genuine, friendly conversation it is perfectly acceptable to ask your coffee mate if she has anyone you would recommend.
-You may even find that during a great conversation your coffee mate might even start mentioning people to talk to without you even having to ask.
+While your first wave of conversations may not be perfectly relevant to the topics you are looking to learn about, your coffee mates may know other, more relevant people to chat with.
+After a genuine, friendly conversation it is perfectly acceptable to ask your coffee mate if she has anyone she would recommend speaking to.
+You may even find that during a great conversation your coffee mate starts mentioning people to talk to without you even having to ask.

 You will not hit it off with everyone you meet and that is fine – just make sure you are polite and respectful.
 However, if you continue to work at it you will continue to develop your own analytics expert network and hopefully meet a few friends.